pypy/pypy/pypy/doc/how-to-release.rst

-* repackage and upload source "-src.tar.bz2" to bitbucket and to cobra, as some packagers prefer a clearly labeled source package (download e.g. https://bitbucket.org/pypy/pypy/get/release-2.5.x.tar.bz2, unpack, rename the top-level directory, repack, and upload)
+* repackage and upload source "-src.tar.bz2" to bitbucket and to cobra, as some packagers prefer a clearly labeled source package (download e.g. https://bitbucket.org/pypy/pypy/get/release-2.5.x.tar.bz2, unpack, rename the top-level directory to "pypy-2.5.0-src", repack, and upload)

 * write release announcement pypy/doc/release-x.y(.z).txt
   the release announcement should contain a direct link to the download page